SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 # Rogue
 * These classes work well with throwing, but scale most damage types.
-* Base abilities could be stealth, a burst of speed, etc.
+* Base abilities could be stealth, a burst of speed, dodge, etc.

-### Assassin
+### Assassin (work in progress)
 * Scales all damage types EXCEPT minion (because the core mechanic does not work with minions)
 * Specializes in stealth attacks and one-on-one
 * Attacks from stealth to deal bonus damage
-* Can use any weapons except minion
 * Might gain bonus damage for hitting from behind
-* The stealth attack would deal more damage the closer you are to the target
+* The stealth attack would deal more damage the closer you are to the target (but does work with projectiles)
 * Maybe an ability to mark a target (more damage to this target but less to others), use again to remove mark
-* maybe a shadow step ability to warp beside the enemy nearest the cursor (require line of sight)
+* Maybe a shadow step ability to warp beside the enemy nearest the cursor (require line of sight)

 ### Shadow
-* Scales ALL damage types (including minion), but throwing gains added utility.
-Specializes in escaping danger while trapping enemies.
+* Scales all damage types (including minion)
+* Specializes in escaping danger while trapping enemies
+* Ability 1: Shadow
-* First ability: create a shadow at current locations
+  * Creates a shadow at the current location
   * Shadow vanishes if you get too far away - show a projectile return to the player to make it obvious that this has happened
   * Draw an indicator with the direction of the shadow to make it more intuitive
   * Cast again to switch places with the shadow
-     * Shadow can draw agro and be destroyed
+  * Shadow can be destroyed by enemies
-* While you have a Shadow, it duplicates any attacks but you and the Shadow deal only 60% damage (maybe more than 60% for non-projectile melee)
+  * While you have a Shadow, it duplicates any attacks but you and the Shadow deal only 60% damage
+* Ability 2: Shadow Trap
-* Second ability: consume the shadow to inflict shadow trap status on nearby targets, holds targets in place, greatly reduced duration on bosses
+  * Consume the shadow to inflict a status on nearby targets that holds them in place and reduces their defense
+    * Might instead slow bosses and knockback-immune targets
+* Might need something more - maybe enhancements to the tier 2 abilities

-### Chrono (might be switched to mage class, but would still be usable with several weapon types)
+### Chrono (might be switched to ranged or mage class)
 * A class that triggers bonus attacks (or spells) by attacking at precise moments
+* Scales all damage types except minion
+* The goal would be to consistently combo, trigger the combo burst, and then use Time Jump to restore the combo count and keep going.
+* This class is meant to be challenging to play, but has very high potential.
+You would need to keep track of the combo bar, the location of your latest memory (so you don't jump into danger), how close you are to a combo burst, how soon the next memory will form, etc.
+* Combo Mechanic:
+  * A bar above the character cycles between filling and emptying
+    * higher attack speed and weapon use speed increases the rate of filling/emptying so that there is less waiting
+  * Attacking when the bar is above a marked point increases combo and triggers a bonus attack
+  * Attacking when the bar is too low breaks the combo (back to 0)
-* Attacking at the right times increases combo and triggers a bonus attack.
-Attacking at the wrong time breaks combo.
-Reaching a certain combo count triggers a burst of attacks and resets the combo.
+  * Reaching a certain combo count triggers a burst of attacks and resets the combo
-* The idea is to deal damage through good timing (and possibly reacting) instead of holding down the attack button as per the norm.
-The desired effect is burst damage and minimal resource consumption (bullets/mana/etc).
-This would be one of the trickier classes to play.
-* This class will also have an ability to travel a short ways back in time.
-The first use memorizes the current location and the second use jumps the player back to that point.
-The ability will have a resource bar that empties between the first and second use.
-This means that small jumps can be made frequently.
-The ability will also set the combo back to the earlier state.
+    * This is a significant burst of damage
+* Ability 1: Time Jump
+  * Every 3 seconds, the player's location and combo count is recorded tracking up to 5 memories (15 seconds)
+  * Using this ability jumps the player back to the most recent memory (and destroys that memory)
+    * The player is teleported to their prior locations
+    * The combo count is set to the value it had been at that time
+  * The location of the most recent memory is marked
+  * The number of memories held is shown in a resource bar
+  * Can be used multiple times in a row to jump back several times, but the memories are destroyed so this can't be done often
+* Ability 2: ???
+  * I'm open to suggestions on discord

 ### Maybe a poison/bleed class?
 * Portion of damage inflicted as damage-over-time instead?